DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-dme-right-eye-observation.md

       ]
     }
   ],
-  "description" : "Observation for diabetic macular edema findings in the right eye", "fhirVersion" : "4.0.1",
+  "description" : "Observation for diabetic macular edema findings in the right eye.", "fhirVersion" : "4.0.1",
   "mapping" : [
     {